Dre Campbell Farm

 4. Physically Remove Bugs

-If you spend a lot of time out in your garden, removing the bugs physically is a good solution.
-Therefore, take the time to look through the plants and at the backs of the leaves.
+If you spend a lot of time in your garden, handpicking bugs is a good solution.
+So, take the time to look through the plants and at the backs of the leaves.

 When you see a bug, pick it off and squeeze it between your gloved fingers.
-If that doesn’t sound pleasant to you, you can also drop the bug in soapy water to kill it by suffocation.
+If that doesn’t sound pleasant, you can drop the bug into soapy water to suffocate it.

 5. Clear Woodpiles and Winter Shelters

-It is typical to leave remnants of wood and debris around your yard and winter shelters.
-However, this is something that can invite these creatures to your gardens.
+It is common to leave wood and debris around your yard and winter shelters.
+However, this can invite these creatures into your gardens.

 6. Get Rid of Weeds

-Weeds can attract these bugs as well.
-They will likely stick around to eat the leaves of your weeds, lay their eggs, and multiply, which will cause them to bother your crops.
+Weeds can also attract these bugs.
+Leaf-footed bugs will likely stick around to eat the leaves of your weeds, lay their eggs, and multiply.

 7. Prune Your Trees

-Leaf-footed bugs love to eat the leaves of certain plants and fruit trees, like tomatoes and pomegranates.
-As a result, it is important to prune the branches on these trees to keep them away.
+Leaf-footed bugs are attracted to the leaves of certain plants and fruit trees, such as tomatoes and pomegranates.
+As a result, it is essential to prune the branches on these trees to help keep these pests away.

-Taking care of your trees can also help you notice where the pesky insects are, so they can be removed.
+Pruning your trees can also help you spot where pesky insects are hiding, so you can remove them.

 8. Natural Predators

 Not all bugs are pests.
-Some can help drive out the less desirable ones and even do good for your crops.
+Some can help drive out the less desirable ones and even benefit your crops.

-Some of the useful garden bugs are wasps, tachinid flies, and assassin bugs.
+Some beneficial garden insects are wasps, tachinid flies, and assassin bugs.
 Know them and their eggs, and be sure to let them be.
-In return, they will get rid of the bad guys naturally for you.
+In return, they will help you naturally control harmful bugs.

-Other leaf-footed bug predators include birds, frogs, spiders, lizards, and snakes.
-Bluebirds, wrens, and cardinals eat stink bugs [2], so I’m assuming they’ll also eat leaf-footed bugs.
+Other predators of leaf-footed bugs include birds, frogs, spiders, lizards, and snakes.
+Moreover, bluebirds, wrens, and cardinals eat stink bugs [2], so I assume they’ll also eat leaf-footed bugs.

 9. Trap Crop

-A trap crop is a plant that will attract bugs to get them away from any plants they are destroying.
-If you are growing a vegetable garden, it might be helpful to add sunflowers nearby.
+A trap crop is a plant that attracts pests, diverting them from other plants they would otherwise damage.
+If you are growing a vegetable garden, add sunflowers nearby.

-Sunflower is a great trap crop for the leaf footed bug.
-The critters love the flowers and leaves, and they may even leave other plants alone to get to the sunflowers.
+Sunflowers are a great trap crop for leaf-footed bugs.
+The critters love the seeds and may leave other plants alone to get to the sunflowers.

 10. Remove the Eggs